ifazk/pp-binary-ints/README.md

 We support pretty printing `0` (zero) both how OCaml's `Printf` woould print it, as well as printing it similar to how we print non zero integers.
-The default behaviour is to follow `Printf`'s zero printing.
+The default behaviour is to follow `Printf`'s zero printing and not print a prefix, but this can be changed by setting the `zero_printing` flag to `InheritNonZero`.

 ```ocaml
 # (* Prefix's are not added to zero by default *);;